geoyogesh/GeoETL/docs/VISION.md

 GeoETL represents a bold reimagining of geospatial data processing for the modern era.
 By leveraging cutting-edge technologies like Rust, DataFusion, and Ballista, we aim to provide a tool that is not just a replacement for GDAL, but a significant leap forward in performance, scalability, and developer experience.

-Our north star is clear: **democratize high-performance geospatial computing**, making it accessible whether you're processing a single shapefile on a laptop or petabytes of satellite imagery across a distributed cluster.
+Our north star is clear: **democratize high-performance geospatial computing**, making it accessible whether you're processing a single shapefile on a laptop or petabytes of vector data across a distributed cluster.

 ---